alexandr-bbm/fcc.data-visualization-certification/README.md

-## Data visualization training projects from [freeCodeCamp](https://www.freecodecamp.com/alexandr-bbm).
+# Data visualization training projects

+Click the heading of the project to go to its page.

+## ReactJS
 All the projects are built with ReactJS on ES6 and Webpack for bundling.
-Click the heading of the project to view it in action.

 ### [Game of Life](https://alexandr-bbm.github.io/fcc.data-visualization-certification/game-of-life)